eaglesakura/flutter_monolith/monolith/README.md

 It streamlines the management of large-scale Flutter projects containing multiple packages, enabling efficient configuration sharing and automated environment setup among development teams.

+**FVM Support**: The package automatically detects Flutter Version Management (FVM) by checking for the `.fvm` directory in the project root.
+When FVM is detected, all Flutter and Dart commands are executed through FVM to ensure version consistency.

 Please refer to the project documentation for detailed configuration options and usage instructions.